secretgraph/secretgraph/docs/implementation/design.md

 ## Limited API

+### classic

-This API contains only basic information and no informations like ids.
+This API contains only basic information and no informations like content or cluster ids.
 It is a fallback API in case a cluster is not allowed to be read.
-The contents are limited to PublicKey types
+The contents are limited to PublicKey types.

+### Download id/links

+In case only the download id is available (e.g. via link) another limited API is available: either via X-KEYHASH GET parameter (ratelimited) or via ContentDownload typed ids with the downloadId (graphql) The later is not subject of extra ratelimits

 ## Action updates